 Christina McMahon is an associate professor in the Theater and Dance Department at the University of California-Santa Barbara.
-Her book, Recasting Transnationalism through Performance: Theatre Festivals in Cape Verde, Mozambique, and Brazil, was published by Palgrave Macmillan in the award-winning "Studies in International Performance" series.
-She has published articles in Theatre Survey, Theatre Research International, Theatre History Studies, the Luso-Brazilian Review, and Latin American Theatre Review.
+She is also an affiliate faculty in the Black Studies and Feminist Studies departments.
+Her book, RECASTING TRANSNATIONALISM THROUGH PERFORMANCE: THEATRE FESTIVALS IN CAPE VERDE, MOZAMBIQUE, AND BRAZIL, was published by Palgrave Macmillan in the award-winning "Studies in International Performance" series.
+She has published articles in Theatre Survey, Theatre Research International, Theatre History Studies, and the Luso-Brazilian Review.
 She is a past recipient of the IFTR New Scholar's Prize and a Fulbright-Hays grant.

 Broadly speaking, her research interests encompass race and representation, African theater and performance studies, postcolonialism in the Lusophone world, globalization, ethnography, and gender and sexuality in performance.

-Christina teaches mindfulness classes regularly at the Women’s Center at UC-Santa Barbara, and is a featured meditation teacher on the Aura and Insight Timer meditation apps.
-Recently, her work on mindfulness was featured in the UCSB current.
+Christina teaches mindfulness classes quarterly for the CARE (Campus Advocacy, Ressources & Eduaction) Office at UC-Santa Barbara, and is planning a weekly meditation series for the Health & Wellness Center for Fall 2019.
+She is a featured meditation teacher on the Aura, Insight Timer, and Mindbliss meditation apps.
+Recently, her work on mindfulness was FEATURED IN THE UCSB CURRENT.

 Besides academic scholarship, Christina does creative writing in a variety of genres.
 Her first play, Stand By, received readings in the LAUNCH PAD program for new play development at UCSB in Spring 2014 and Summer 2016.
 Both were directed by Risa Brainin.
 She is also a contributor to Conscious Lifestyle Magazine.